jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 No matter how good the model is, it is inevitable that it still cannot solve some exception situations.
 For example, duplicate bounding boxes or reversed characters.
 Therefore, I aim to write algorithms to optimize the final result.

-## Introduction

 I have implemented two algorithms to optimize YOLOv4 in character recognition:

 1. Error bounding box detection
 2. Upside-down characters detection

 ## Algorithms flow chart
-1. Error bounding box detection
+1. Error bounding boxes detection

 <br>![image](https://user-images.githubusercontent.com/56544982/143669533-6ad3ec75-0dc5-4169-8611-a6282046d658.png)